 But there is nothing magic about this number.
 As democracies become richer the probability they will fall to a dictator decreases.
 By the time they are declared developed the probability is so low there is no clear example of it ever happenng.

 The only non-oil rich country that I know of to move from free to partially free was Hungary.
 Hungary is now listed by Freedom House as partially free.
-It has a score of 65.
-India has a score of 66 and Ecuador has a score of 67, both are listed as partially free.
-Buut Lethos with a score of 66 and is listed as free.
-So Hungary is very close to the threshold of free and partially free.

 At any rate countries that are as free and democratic as Hungary almost never engage in wars with free and democratic countries.

 The richest non-oil rich country to move from partially free to not free is Turkiye.
-This happened very recently when Erdogan reacting to the attempted or faked coup by the army clamped down.
+This happened recently when Erdogan reacting to the attempted or faked coup by the army clamped down.
 Of course Turkiye is Muslim which is an important risk factor, and democracy had only been imperfectly established, with the military playing a supervisorial role.
 Turkiye was ranked as a partially free country by Freedom House prior to the coup.
 On the other hand most of Turkiye's exports are industrial, not natural resources.
 Industrial exporting democracies are more stable, and Turkiye was very close to the threshold for developed status when it decended from partially free to not free status.

 The richest non-oil rich, non Muslim democracy that I have found that was taken over by a dictator was Argentina, which was about two-thirds the threshold.
 Argentina was and still is highly dependent on natural resource exports.
 Natural resource exports frequently change drastically in price, so a country relying on them can suffer a disastrous decline.
 Industrial exporting countries tend to be more stable.